tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/FOSE3000/Week 7.md

 Unfortunately this week I was sick at home with a cough transmitted through my house.
 I was able to work from home on budgeting and justifying a budget.
-I was able to look over the
+I was able to work on the project budget over the internet and helped suggest stuff